instantia-data/commit/README.md

 git clone [URL of your repository] chmod +x commit
 ```
-For global usage you can install it in /usr/local/bin/commit
+For global usage you can install it
+### Ubuntu, CentOS, macOS
+in /usr/local/bin/commit
 ## Usage
 ```
 commit "Your commit message here"